 Russ was lead trial counsel for our client in Keith Wildhaber v.
 St. Louis County, Missouri, a case in which our client, a St. Louis County Police Officer, alleged that he was denied over twenty promotions due to unlawful sex stereotyping and was then unlawfully retaliated against for seeking legal recourse.
 After a five-day jury trial, the jury returned a verdict for our client, Officer Wildhaber, on his sex discrimination and retaliation claims and awarded total damages in the amount of $19.97 million.
 After post-trial motions, the trial judge granted our firm’s request for attorneys’ fees and costs and increased the total amount of the judgment to $20.65 million.
 Less than two months after our trial victory, Officer Wildhaber was promoted from a sergeant position to a lieutenant position to become the head of the Police Department’s Diversity and Inclusion Unit.
 Russ’ trial victory in the Wildhaber case was the second largest jury verdict in the State of Missouri in 2019, and is one of the largest judgments (if not the largest judgment) in the history of Missouri’s Human Rights Act.

 Russ has been recognized as one of the Top 50 lawyers in St. Louis by Missouri and Kansas Super Lawyers Magazine, and has also been selected for the Best Lawyers in America List.
 In 2020, he was presented with the Legal Champions Award by Missouri Lawyers Media.
 Based upon feedback from his peers in the legal profession, Martindale-Hubbell assigned Russ an “AV Preeminent” Peer Review Rating—the highest given to practicing lawyers—based on ethical standards and legal ability.
 Russ has also been named to Missouri Lawyers Media’s Power 30 List, which is intended to recognize the 30 most powerful employment attorneys in Missouri.
+In 2022, Russ was elected as a Fellow of the College of Labor and Employment Lawyers.
+Russ was also named the 2023 Lawyer of the Year for labor and employment litigation in the St. Louis market by Best Lawyers in America.

 Prior to becoming an attorney, Russ worked in law enforcement, with stints at the Federal Bureau of Investigation and the United States Marshals Service.
 Also, Russ worked as an intern in the United States Senate and as a legal intern for the United States Attorney’s Office for the Eastern District of Missouri.